DeividasK/trading-robot/readme.md

 Code is hosted on an AWS Lambda

+## Strategies

+**Moving Averages Cross-Over** (MACO) trading strategy (description)

 ### Feature list

-- Open a trade with a correct stop-loss
-- Specify a trading account
+(xx/08/2018) Open a trade with a correct stop-loss (01/09/2018) Specify a trading account

 ### To do list

-- Update take profit orders
+- Add limit order to the MACO strategy
+- Implement backtesting functionality
+- Add MACO strategy description
 - Proper position sizing
 - Update a stop-loss of an open trade (small)
 - Backtesting (large)